PeterVuyk/simpledocs-app/keys/README.md

 ### Make notifications work with Expo for ios

+A push notification needs to be added for every eas profile.

 Generate a push notification by expo.
-Run eas credentials and follow the [documentation](https://docs.expo.dev/app-signing/managed-credentials/#ios)
+Run `eas credentials` and follow the [documentation](https://docs.expo.dev/app-signing/managed-credentials/#ios)

 Important: When sending a notification, check the error log from the cloud functions